Fresh peaches, sweet cinnamon and cozy banana bread all come together for this delicious summertime treat!

 - Pour the batter into your prepared loaf tin and sprinkle some cinnamon sugar over the top.
 Top with extra peach slices if using.
 Bake for 50-60 minutes.
 (Check the bread at 30 minutes to see if the top is too brown.
 You may need to cover it with aluminium foil while it continues to bake to prevent it from burning.)

-- Once the bread is done, take it out of the tin, let it cool and serve!
+- Once the bread is done, take it out of the tin and let it cool completely.
+Then serve and enjoy!